MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ### [Azure CLI](#tab/create-database-azure-cli)

-You can use the Azure CLI anywhere it is installed, including the Azure [Cloud Shell][4].
-It's usually easier to use in the Cloud Shell because all the dependencies are included for you in the shell.
+You can use the Azure CLI anywhere it's installed, including the Azure [Cloud Shell][4].
+It's easier to use in the Cloud Shell because all the dependencies are included for you in the shell.

 **Step 1.** Use the [az posgres flexible-server connect][16] command to connect to the database.